100G QSFP28 CWDM4 Optical Transceiver Overview

 A: Yes, it is highly recommended that a data center facility implement cleaning procedures for all fiber optic connectors to reduce link failures and unnecessary replacement of expensive and critical network equipment.

 A: No. Network equipment manufacturers do not require that you use only name-brand optics.
-In fact, when a product fault or defect occurs in the network, and the fault or defect is not attributable to the use of third-party optics, they will continue to provide support for the affected product under warranty or covered by their support program.
+In fact, when a product fault or defect occurs in the network, and the fault or defect is not attributable to third-party optics, they will continue to provide support for the affected product under warranty or covered by their support program.